naser/LTTng-enabled-PHP/README.md

       make
       sudo make install

-Currently it only supports PHP 7.x, and  LTTng >= 2.8 and the support for the other php versions will be added shortly. to install LTTng 2.9 in Ubuntu you can use these commands:
+Currently it supports PHP 7.x, and  LTTng >= 2.8.
+To install LTTng 2.9 in Ubuntu you can use these commands:

       apt-add-repository ppa:lttng/stable-2.9
       apt-get update
       apt-get install lttng-tools liblttng-ust-dev

-Also, for the php and the required dependencies, make sure you have installed php7.X-dev :
+Also, for the php, make sure you have installed php7.X-dev:

       apt-get install php7.0-dev